Wissam117/MLOps-EndtoEndPipeline/README.md

 - mlflow ui
 - python mlflow_.py

-*Merge a Pull Request to Start the Action*
+*Merge a Pull Request to Start the whole pipeline*